Be your best self

 As an ESTJ, your primary mode of living is focused externally, where you deal with things rationally and logically.
 Your secondary mode is internal, where you take things in via your five senses in a literal, concrete fashion.

 The ESTJ is usually a model citizen, and pillar of the community.
-He or she takes their commitments seriously, and follows their own standards of "good citizenship" to the letter.
-ESTJ enjoys interacting with people, and likes to have fun.
-ESTJs can be very boisterous and fun at social events, especially activities which are focused on the family, community, or work.
+They take their commitments seriously, and follows their own standards of "good citizenship" to the letter.
+ESTJs enjoy interacting with people, and like to have fun.
+They can be very boisterous and fun to be around at social events, especially activities that are focused on the family, community, or work.

 The ESTJ needs to watch out for the tendency to be too rigid, and to become overly detail-oriented.
 Since they put a lot of weight in their own beliefs, it's important that they remember to value other people's input and opinions.
 If they neglect their Feeling side, they may have a problem with fulfilling other's needs for intimacy, and may unknowingly hurt people's feelings by applying logic and reason to situations which demand more emotional sensitivity.

 When bogged down by stress, an ESTJ often feels isolated from others.
 They feel as if they are misunderstood and undervalued, and that their efforts are taken for granted.
 Although normally the ESTJ is very verbal and doesn't have any problem expressing themself, when under stress they have a hard time putting their feelings into words and communicating them to others.

 ESTJs value security and social order above all else, and feel obligated to do all that they can to enhance and promote these goals.
 They will mow the lawn, vote, join the PTA, attend home owners association meetings, and generally do anything that they can to promote personal and social security.